mesosphere/dcos-docs-site/pages/1.11/administering-clusters/update-a-node/index.md

     ﻿⁠⁠sudo systemctl daemon-reload
     ```

-  If you are performing agent maintenance without changing agent attributes or resources, reloading the `systemd` configuration completes the node update and no other steps are needed.

-  If you are changing agent attributes or resources as part of updating the node, however, you should delete the `latest` symbolic link on the agent node to complete maintenance.
+    If you are performing agent maintenance without changing agent attributes or resources, continue to the next step after reloading the `systemd` configuration.
+If you are changing agent attributes or resources as part of updating the node, however, you should delete the `latest` symbolic link on the agent node.

-## Removing agent metadata after maintenance
-To remove the `latest` metadata pointer on the agent node:

-1. Run the following command on the private and public agent nodes where you are changing agent settings:
+    To remove the `latest` metadata pointer on the agent node, run the following command on the private and public agent nodes where you are changing agent settings:

     ```bash
     ⁠⁠⁠⁠sudo rm /var/lib/mesos/slave/meta/slaves/latest
     ```

+    Continue to the next step after removing the `latest` metadata symbolic link.

-1. Restart agents with the newly configured attributes and resource specification⁠⁠ by running the appropriate command.
+1. Restart agents by running the appropriate command.

     - For **private agents**, run: